AI-Generated Alt text for your images and video thumbnails

 • If a post doesn’t include an image or a video thumbnail

-• If a post added manually from the Content tab - but you can still add the Alt-text manually by editing the post before publishing:
+• If a post is added manually from the Content tab, you can still add the Alt-text manually by editing the post before publishing:

 Language and translation